Bilingual and English as a Second Language Education Programs

 Newly Designed English Learner Web Portal TXEL.ORG.
 Check out the new features and pathways for Parents & Families of English learners and Community Partners.

-Revised Language Proficiency Assessment Committee (LPAC) Guidance for 2019-2020
+Updated Language Proficiency Assessment Committee (LPAC) Guidance and Resources

 - Updated Training Video: English Learner Reclassification 2019-2020 (April 2020)